 Congratulations to Julia Gray, whose novel LITTLE LIAR has been shortlisted in this year’s CrimeFest Awards – it’s up for Best Crime Novel for Young Adults.
 The winners will be announced in May.

 Ria Voros is going on a book tour to celebrate the release of her new YA novel THE CENTRE OF THE UNIVERSE (published by KCP Loft), but this is no ordinary book tour.
 Ria is teaming up with real-life astrophysicist

-Congratulations to Rebecca Cobb, who has been longlisted for this year’s Kate Greenaway Medal for THE DAY WAR CAME!
-This beautiful picture book about a child refugee is written by Nicola Davies, illustrated by Rebecca, and published by Walker.
+Congratulations to Rebecca Cobb, who has been shortlisted for the Kate Greenaway Medal – for a third time!
+She has been nominated for her artwork on THE DAY WAR CAME, written by Nicola Davies and published by Walker Books.

 Happy Publication Day to Amy Lloyd, whose second novel ONE MORE LIE is out in hardback today!
 When you can’t remember your crime… HOW DO YOU KNOW IF YOU’RE GUILTY?
 Charlotte wants a fresh start.
 She wants to forget her